cthulhustig/autojimmy/docs/custom_sectors.md

 stock sector.
 * You may notice slight pixelisation at very high zoom levels.
 This is mostly noticeable if you zoom in on one of your custom sectors as far as it will go.
+* When you zoom out to the point Traveller Map shows the red region outlines, they won't be drawn over custom sectors.
 * Sector and world names containing non-ascii characters are not fully supported, your results may vary.
 * The Candy render style isn't supported.